idada29/Case-Study-8---Fresh-Segments-/Data Exploration and Cleansing.md

   GROUP BY Dates
   ORDER BY 1 DESC , 2
 )
-SELECT
+-- Count the number of null/unknown value and others SELECT
 	CASE WHEN Dates = 'Unknown' THEN 'Unknown'
     ELSE 'Other' END AS Record_dates,